prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 Dash uses the [X11 algorithm](https://www.cryptocoinsnews.com/pros-cons-x11-algorithm/), which is becoming more popular every day.
 This algorithm is secure, effective, and has a relatively low power cost.

-The best part about the X11 algorithm is its purpose.
-It is everything Bitcoin was intended to be.
-Decentralizing hashing power by making it easier to mine.
+The best part about the X11 algorithm is its purpose: everything Bitcoin was intended to be.
+It decentralizes hashing power by making it easier to mine.

 This means the average person looking to mine cryptocurrency can mine this coin without breaking the bank.